whu769/DSC180Q1Project/README.md

 # Introduction

 The goal of this project is to explore and build a search engine that can deliver good quantitative and qualitative results to code queries.
-We're seeking to match or surpass the NDCG baseline score of 0.337 and obtain results we deem qualitatively accurate.
+We're seeking to obtain an NDCG score of over 0.2 and obtain results we deem qualitatively accurate.

 ### Architecture/Steps:
 First our search engine will take in a natural language query and K desired results the user wants returned, tokenize it in both the semantic search embeddings space and the nlp tokenization vector, then it will go through various